 Nutrition

-German Spitz puppies should always be fed high-quality dog food.
-Small- or toy-breed dog food is the best choice, depending on the size of the German Spitz puppy that you get.
-Clean water should be made available at all times.
+German Spitz puppies should always consume high-quality dog food.
+Small- or toy-breed dog food is the best choice, depending on the size of the German Spitz puppy.

+Provide clean water at all times.
 Most German Spitzes may be prone to weight gain when overfed.
-You opt to consult with your vet about your dog’s diet and nutrition.
+Consult with your vet about your dog’s diet and nutrition.

 Grooming